Albany State University: Athletics

 The university also offers athletic programs for over 300 student-athletes across these sports.

 Football

-The Golden Rams football team has a storied history, with 19 SIAC championships and a national title in 2010.
+The Golden Rams football team has a storied history, with 17 SIAC championships and 4 HBCU national titles.
 Home games are played at the Albany State University Coliseum, which has a seating capacity of 10,000.

 Basketball

 ASU's men's and women's basketball teams compete in the SIAC, with home games held at the Jones Brothers HPER Complex.
 The teams have a strong rivalry with Fort Valley State University, known as the "Battle of the Blue and Gold."

 Baseball

 The Golden Rams baseball team won the 2025 SIAC Baseball Championship, marking their first title since 2018.
 The championship was secured with a victory over Savannah State.

 Track and Field

 ASU's track and field teams have achieved national recognition, with six student-athletes qualifying for the 2025 NCAA Division II Outdoor Track and Field Championships.